Getting Started on Whatnot: Live Selling for Resellers

 Set a regular schedule and stick to it.
 "Every Thursday at 7 PM" gives viewers a reason to plan around your show.
 Irregular scheduling means nobody knows when you're live, so nobody shows up.

 Many successful sellers stream 2-4 times per week.
 More frequent shows build audience faster, but sustainability matters.
-Two great shows per week beats five mediocre ones.
+Two great shows beats five mediocre ones.

 Promote Outside Whatnot

 Whatnot has discovery features, but your growth accelerates when you bring an outside audience in.
-Instagram stories, TikTok clips of your best auction moments, even a simple "Going live tonight at 7!" post in relevant Facebook groups.
-Each viewer you bring from outside is someone Whatnot's algorithm wouldn't have found on its own.
+Instagram stories, TikTok clips of your best auction moments, a "Going live tonight at 7!" post in relevant Facebook groups — each outside viewer is someone Whatnot's algorithm wouldn't have found on its own.

 Community Building

-The sellers who build the biggest audiences on Whatnot treat their viewers like a community, not just customers.
-They remember regulars, do giveaways, answer questions about the hobby (not just the products), and create an atmosphere people want to come back to even when they're not buying.
+The sellers who build the biggest audiences treat their viewers like a community, not just customers.
+They remember regulars, do giveaways, answer questions about the hobby (not just the products), and create an atmosphere people want to return to even when they're not buying.

 Is Whatnot Right for Your Reselling Business?